-Individual advice
+Individual Advice

-Dedicated careers advisers from Queen Mary Careers & Enterprise hold one-to-one appointments to offer tailored advice.
+We have dedicated careers advisers from Queen Mary Careers & Enterprise who sometimes come to visit us in Paris but also offer online seminars and one-to-one advice sessions.
 Students can also access careers services up to two years after graduation.

-Careers talks and events
+Careers Talks and Events